DVitaliy/DVitaliy/README.md

 - VCS: GitLab

 **Team:**
-- 2 Front-end developers in Vietnam;
+- 2 Front-end developers in Vietnam
-- Project manager, Team Lead and Markuper in Ukraine;
+- Project manager, Team Lead and Markuper in Ukraine
-- Back-end developers in Ukraine;
+- Back-end developers in Ukraine
-- Product owner in Japan;
+- Product owner in Japan

 # Migrate Mobify's clients to Flamingo
 *01/2021 - 07/2021*